OleEichhorn/bitcoin-msvc/README.md

 - **OpenSSL**, a large open source library for implementation of SSL encryption for communications
 - **Protocol Buffers**, an open source Google-developed parse/format library for text-based data structures
 - **zlib**, an open source library implementing LZW compression
-- and last but most definitely not least, **QT**, an open source Nokia-owned framework for building graphical user interfaces
+- and last but most definitely not least, **Qt**, an open source Nokia-owned framework for building graphical user interfaces

 Yeah, whew.

 Each of these has its own source code stored somewhere on the Internet, each has its own configuration, building, and configuration scripts, and each has its own pattern for how source, object, libraries, and executables should be arranged.
 Let's not talk about compiler options, static vs dynamic linking, debug vs release builds, etc.  And let's not *even* talk about 32-bit vs 64-bit.
 Well okay we will talk about all of these things.

 **BerkeleyDB** is fortunately a simple case.
 The source code is available here*: http://download.oracle.com/berkeley-db, and includes template MSVC project files.
-Of course, the templates are for VS2008, so some adjustment was required to VS2013.
+Of course, the templates are for VS2008, so some adjustment is required to VS2015.

 	* Specific instructions for downloading and installation are in the cookbook below